Harmful effects of Sugar on Health

 Harmful effects of sugar are not only restricted to just tooth cavities, love handles and diabetes.
-Sugar is a toxin that is not only harmful to the organs but it also badly affects the body’s hormonal health.
+Processed sugar is a toxin that is not only harmful to the organs but it also badly affects the body’s hormonal health.

 WHO recommends around 5 grams (1 teaspoon) of sugar a day.
 Anything more and it can lead to major Health issues.